lustraka/Predict_Ames_House_Prices/suppl/Readme.md

 env.docker.enabled = True
 ```

-2021-08-17: But this setting displays warnning: 'enabled' is deprecated.
+2021-08-17: This setting displays warnning: 'enabled' is deprecated.
 Please use the azureml.core.runconfig.DockerConfiguration object ([StackOverflow: How to use it](https://stackoverflow.com/questions/67387249/how-to-use-azureml-core-runconfig-dockerconfiguration-class-in-azureml-core-envi)) with the 'use_docker' param instead.
-Despites it doesn't solve the problem.
+Furthermore, it doesn't eliminate the AciDeploymentFailed error.

 Another tip: Create more complete environment with `CondaDependencies.create()` as in [Github: Image Classification Tutorial](https://github.com/Azure/MachineLearningNotebooks/tree/master/tutorials/image-classification-mnist-data) for example.